Plymouth, Massachusetts: Highways

 Plymouth lies along the "Pilgrims Highway" portion of Route 3, which is the major route between Cape Cod and Boston.
 The town can be accessed from six exits on the highway, which is more than any other municipality along the Pilgrims Highway.
 Plymouth is also the eastern terminus of U.S. Route 44.
 The route has changed recently, as a new divided highway section has linked it to Route 3, before heading south and exiting at its old location before terminating at Route 3A, which more closely follows the shoreline and passes through Plymouth Center.
 Route 80's western terminus is at its intersection with old Route 44.
 Route 25 goes through a remote section of the town north of Buzzards Bay, but does not have an exit.
-Finally, the short Plimoth Plantation Highway allows easy access between Routes 3 and 3A, with an exit that allows direct entry to Plimoth Plantation's parking area.
+Finally, the short Plimoth Patuxet Highway allows easy access between Routes 3 and 3A, with an exit that allows direct entry to Plimoth Patuxet's parking area.
 The highway is north of Manomet and south of Plymouth Center.

 Rail

-Plymouth is one of two termini of the Kingston/Plymouth Old Colony Line of the Massachusetts Bay Transportation Authority's commuter rail, providing non-peak service to Braintree and as far north as Boston's South Station.
-The Plymouth MBTA station is near Cordage Park in North Plymouth, along Route 3A.
-(The other terminus is in Kingston and has more frequent train arrivals and departures.
-Its station is behind the Kingston Collection.)
-No other railroad lines pass through the town.
-Due to the MBTA’s budget concerns as a result of the Covid-19 pandemic, the station was temporarily closed and service was only accessible at the Kingston station.
-In 2022, it was announced that the Plymouth station would be permanently closed due to budget constraints and a lack of demand.
+Plymouth station, located in Cordage Park, was one of two outer termini of the Plymouth/Kingston Line of the MBTA Commuter Rail system.
+It was indefinitely closed in 2021, leaving Kingston station as the terminus.